cloudfoundry/haproxy-boshrelease/README.md

 ### Development

 Feel free to contribute back to this via a pull request on a feature branch!
 Once merged, we'll cut a new final release for you.

-After the first release you need to contact [Dmitriy Kalinin](mailto://dkalinin@pivotal.io) to request your project is added to https://bosh.io/releases (as mentioned in README above).